lblod/mandaten-import-service/README.md

 Microservice that imports a ttl file and overwrites the existing specified graph with its contents.
 Runs a cron service to run the import at a set interval.
 The service scans a directory and writes the latest turtle file in that directory to the application graph.
 See [import.sh](import.sh) for more information.

+Optionally you can provide some sparql queries to run after the import has finished.
+These should be mounted in `/data/queries` and have a `.rq` extension.
 ## Installation
 To add the service to your stack, add the following to `docker-compose.yml`: